p10rahulm/your-static-website/content/docs/create_your_website/modify_settings.md

         - To get your coordinates, right-click on [Google Maps](https://www.google.com/maps) and choose "What's here?".
 The coords will show up at the bottom.
 Fill in 'latitude' and 'longitude' based on these

 4. Ensure favicon.jpg and logo.jpg are changed to your own
-5. After doing the replacements, you would want to get your public folder back.
+5. After doing the replacements, in case you had deleted the `public` folder, you would want it back.
     - Open bash/terminal and cd into your website folder
     - Run the `rebuild_public.sh` script.
 In windows you may want to replace the forward slash with backslash